-While Australia ranks third in global uranium production, behind Kazakhstan and Canada, it takes the crown for the world’s largest uranium resources.
+While Australia ranks second in global uranium production behind Kazakhstan, it takes the lead for the world’s largest uranium resources.
 Australia’s crown jewel is Olympic Dam, the largest-known single deposit of uranium in the world.
 Other major uranium deposits in country include Ranger, Beverley and Four Mile.
-Production at the Ranger uranium mine, owned by Energy Resources of Australia (ASX:ERA,OTC Pink:EGRAF), is expected to come to a halt in 2021 due to low uranium prices.
+Production at Ranger, owned by Energy Resources of Australia (ASX:ERA,OTC Pink:EGRAF), was brought to a halt in early 2021.

-The discrepancy between Australia’s uranium production and mineable resources is perhaps due in part to the current low price environment, but contentious political issues surrounding uranium mining in the country are also worth noting.
-For example, in recent years the Western Australian government has put the brakes on any new domestic uranium-mining project approvals, although it has allowed existing projects to go ahead.
+The discrepancy between Australia’s uranium production and mineable resources is perhaps due in part to the low price environment of recent years, but contentious political issues surrounding uranium mining in the country are also worth noting.
+For example, the Western Australian government has put the brakes on any new domestic uranium-mining project approvals, although it has allowed existing projects to go ahead.
 In addition, while limited uranium-mining activity is allowed in Australia, the federal government is opposed to nuclear energy.